 Floral designs were very popular for chalk designs, often larger images of the same varieties of flowers which had been used to decorate the ballroom.
 Arabesques were also fashionable, and in fact, it was a series of complex arabesque patterns which were chalked on the ballroom floor at Carlton House on the night of the grand fête.
 Mythological and fanciful motifs might also be seen, such as nymphs, mermaids, centaurs, satyrs, sea gods and/or classical heros.
 Heavenly bodies, such as the sun, the moon, stars, planets, comets and shooting stars were also popular motifs.
 For those who had the right to bear them, their coat of arms might be chalked on the ballroom floor.
 At one ball during the Regency, the guest of a gentleman who had had his coat of arms chalked on the ballroom floor that evening is reported to have quipped that his host was dancing on his arms as well as his legs.
 Floral patterns were most common for engagement or wedding balls, though if either the bride or the groom had a coat of arms, that might be chalked on the floor, often in the center, surrounded by flowers.
 If the bride and groom both came from families with coats of arms, the coat of arms of the bride might be quartered with those of her new husband in the design which was chalked on the floor for their celebratory ball.
 The dance floor was frequently chalked for masquerades, oftentimes with figures in keeping with the theme of the masquerade.
 There are suggestions that the more risqué masquerades had equally risqué drawings chalked on their floors for the titillation of the dancers.

 When a ball was given to celebrate a special event, the designs chalked on the ballroom floor might be in keeping with the theme of the ball.
 At the annual hunt ball of 1813 in Warwick, the figures chalked on the floor included a man in the full hunting dress of a member of that hunt, mounted on a horse who was in the midst of a leap over a barred fence and a full-length figure of Guy of Warwick in a complete suit of armor.
 In November of 1818, the British Ministry in London held a ball for the American delegation.
 One of the delegates, Harrison Gray Otis, wrote to his wife about the ball.
 He estimated there were at least 250 people in attendance and there were two rooms set aside for dancing.
-In keeping the political nature of the ball, the floor of each room had a unique chalked design.
+In keeping with the political nature of the ball, the floor of each room had a unique chalked design.
 In one room, a great white circle was chalked in the center of the room, in which was placed the armorial shield of Great Britain, encircled by the motto of the Order of the Garter, the Prince Regent’s crest and other symbols.
 In the second room, the floor also had a large white chalked circle, but this one contained the arms of the United States and was encircled by a set of symbols uniquely American.
 On 25 November 1823, The Royal Suspension Chain Pier in Brighton was officially opened.
 That evening, Captain Samuel Brown, the man who had designed the pier, and his wife, Mary, gave a ball at their home on the Marine Parade in celebration.
 The guests were delighted to find, when the ballroom doors were thrown open, that a magnificently realistic drawing of the Chain Pier had been executed in chalk on the ballroom floor.
 It was the work of a local artist and landscape painter, Edward Fox, whose baby boy, born only months before, also named Edward, would become a photographer who would take several notable photographs of the Chain Pier before it was destroyed by a great storm in 1896.

 The chalking of ballroom floors on special occasions was also occasionally practiced in America.
 Records show that General Lafayette attended a ball given in his honor in Kentucky, at the home of a Mr. Weisiger, who had a very large ballroom.
 For this grand ball, the floor was chalked with a design which included a combination of the French and the American flags.
 In Washington, D. C., on 8 January 1824, John Quincy Adams and his wife gave a ball in honor of General Andrew Jackson, who was Adams’ rival in the upcoming presidential election.
 Adams’s wife, Louisa, had attended a ball given by the British minister the previous year in which the ballroom floor had been chalked in beautiful designs.
 She hired the same artist, a man from Baltimore, to chalk the dance floor for her ball.
 She drew the designs herself and the artist then transferred them to the floor in chalk.
 It took him a full day to complete the work.
 When the guests arrived, they were treated to a sight which was talked of in Washington for the next fifty years.
 The pillars in the room were trimmed with laurel and wintergreen, interspersed with roses and small lamps in variegated colors.
 The great crystal chandelier overhead illuminated a floor chalked in red, white and blue, with a great spread eagle in the center of the floor clutching a trophy of battle standards and at the entrance to the room, in a great half-circle was written: "Welcome to the Hero of New Orleans!"
 An elegant and fragile extravagance, the magnificent artwork was wiped out by the dancing slippers of the guests by the end of the evening.
 But it had the desired effect, of demonstrating that John Quincy Adams and his wife, like all Americans at that time, were fully conscious of the accomplishments of General Jackson.
 Adams, incidentally, won the election, though Jackson did win the next one.